Step back in time

 A Georgian Italianate palace in an idyllic English landscape Ickworth’s impressive Rotunda – a magnificent showcase commissioned by the 4th Earl of Bristol to house his priceless treasures collected on tours around Europe in the 18th-century – is an architectural marvel.
 The Rotunda is enveloped in 1800 acres of Parkland and Gardens where you can explore, discover and rediscover something new every season in Ickworth’s gardens, a place of contrasts, tranquillity and enchantment.

-As we move into the spring months Ickworth continues its tradition of grand entertaining with outdoor theatre and cinema.
+During spring and summer months Ickworth continues its tradition of grand entertaining with outdoor theatre and cinema.
 Bask in the early dusk, with the Rotunda as the stunning backdrop for your evening performances.
 Bring your family to the brand new Country Estate Fayre held at Ickworth; a chance to celebrate the traditions and skills of old and new, as well as live music, storytelling, games and much more!
 For those wet weather days, watch the past unravel around you in the 1930s Servants’ Quarters, and when the sun does decide to show its face explore the 1800 acres of historic gardens and parklands, with one of the many walks and paths available to discover.

 Long Melford, Sudbury CO10 9BA

 Explore this beautiful home which has been lived in for over 500 years.
 Most of the house can be viewed, while the extensive gardens offer many ancient features including a moat, 17th century walled garden and yews of a great age.

 Woburn, Bedfordshire, MK17 9WA